Insights for Organisations

 Resource intensiveness

 Training and maintaining sophisticated AI models demand substantial computational resources.
-For smaller organizations with limited budgets, this can be a barrier to entry.
-The resource-intensive nature of AI in cybersecurity may create a divide, with well-funded entities benefiting disproportionately from advanced AI-driven defenses.
+For smaller organisations with limited budgets, this can be a barrier to entry.
+The resource-intensive nature of AI in cybersecurity may create a divide, with well-funded entities benefiting disproportionately from advanced AI-driven defences.

 Building out AI-trained teams to combat the challenges of AI in cybersecurity